-Shortly after the terrorist attacks of 9/11, FBI Director Robert Mueller published the list of the FBI’s priorities, which clearly indicated the Bureau’s change to making counterterrorism its top priority.
-But recognizing this list was not sufficient to drive long-term organizational change—that a new organizational direction, guided by a clear strategy, was needed— in 2006 he led the implementation of the Strategy Management System (SMS) throughout the organization that provides us with a framework for achieving the FBI’s vision and mission.
+Shortly after the terrorist attacks of 9/11, Director Robert Mueller published the FBI’s priorities, a list which clearly indicated the Bureau’s new focus on making counterterrorism its top priority.
+Recognizing that a list alone was not sufficient to drive long-term organizational change, Director Mueller led the implementation of the Strategy Management System (SMS) throughout the organization, providing us with a framework for achieving the FBI’s vision and mission.

-SMS provides a formal method for executing and reviewing strategy, and making strategy a part of daily activities and decision-making.
-SMS uses the Balanced Scorecard methodology as a tool to measure and track strategic performance.
-The SMS process ensures that entities throughout the Bureau establish objectives based on how they support the overall FBI strategy.
+SMS provides a formal method for defining, communicating, aligning, executing, and assessing strategy, and making strategy a part of daily activities and decision-making.
+SMS uses an adapted version of the Balanced Scorecard methodology as a tool to measure and track strategic performance.
+The SMS process ensures that entities throughout the Bureau align their activities to the FBI strategy and integrate strategy into program management.

-The first step in establishing the SMS was the creation of the FBI’s “Strategic Shifts”—a description of where the FBI stood along 14 strategic dimensions of change, each with a corresponding vision of how the FBI should look in the future.
-Next came the creation of a “Strategy Map,” a visual representation of the FBI’s strategic objectives that articulate how the Bureau will go about accomplishing those shifts.
+The first step in establishing the SMS was the creation of the FBI’s “Strategic Shifts”—a description of where the FBI stood along areas of strategic emphasis, each with a corresponding vision of how the FBI should operate in the future.
+Next came the creation of a “Strategy Map,” a visual representation of the FBI’s strategic objectives that articulate what the Bureau must do well to accomplish those shifts.

 The Bureau’s SMS is a strategy execution framework.
-Objectives at the enterprise, branch, and division levels are measured and tracked, and performance is reviewed against achieving those objectives on a quarterly basis.
+Objective performance at the enterprise, branch, and division levels are measured, tracked, and reviewed on a quarterly basis.

-The Bureau’s leadership team uses SMS to manage organizational performance by conducting quarterly strategy review meetings on SMS objectives, measures, and initiatives.
-During these meetings, the leadership team discusses performance and makes decisions on how to allocate resources in order to resolve critical performance issues.
+The Bureau’s leadership team uses quarterly strategy review meetings on SMS objectives, measures, and initiatives.
+During these meetings, the leadership team discusses performance and makes decisions on how to allocate resources in order to improve organizational execution.